-The Head of Governance will review this to consider if the disagreement meets the threshold for review.
-If agreed, the Head of Safeguarding will review this in conjunction with the UK Chief Volunteer's nominee.
+The Head of Governance will review this to consider if the appeal meets the threshold (as per the grounds detailed above).
+If it does, the Head of Safeguarding will review this in conjunction with the UK Chief Volunteer's nominee.